seanvaleo/cbyexample.com/README.md

 ```

 ## Goto
-The use of goto is contraversial as it can promote bad code decisions.
-However it can be very useful for avoiding large nested 'if' statements.
+Used to jump between code sections.
+The use of **goto** is contraversial as it can promote bad code decisions, but it can be very useful for avoiding large nested 'if' statements.
 #### C17
 ```c
 #include <stdio.h>